 - 4K UHD video at up to 30 fps, with clean output over HDMI

 - 8 fps continuous shooting with AF, 5 fps with live view

 - 5mm jack for external microphone or wired remote control

 - Dials for exposure compensation, shutter speed and drive mode

-Sony A6000 – best entry-level Sony mirrorless camera
+Sony A6000 – best camera for lifestyle blogging

 This camera is quite similar to the Canon PowerShot G7 X Mark II in that it’s a really small camera that you can stuff into your pocket.
 However, the major bonus is the fact you can buy other lenses for this making it a much more versatile camera.

 The processor is super-fast in this camera so as soon as you switch it on you can start shooting.
 Also the 179-point hybrid auto-focusing system means you’ll rarely lose focus of your face when vlogging.
 Compared to a lot of smaller cameras out there, the Sony A6000 is superb in low light conditions too.

 If you’re more of a beginner photographer/videographer then this is definitely one of the best point-and-click cameras around and by far my favourite Sony vlogging camera.
 It basically means you don’t have to worry about all the technical side of photography or videography!
 As I said, this is probably the best camera for lifestyle bloggers out there.

 You can find 22 of the best Sony A6000 lenses to buy in this comprehensive guide covering the pros of each particular lens.